 However, it turns out that when it comes to humans tossing coins, it really is a matter of uncertainty and inaccuracy rather than true randomness.
-Two Stanford University professors, mathematician Joseph Keller and statistician Persi Diaconis, have done extensive research and experimentation regarding coin tosses.
+Two Stanford University professors, mathematician Joseph Keller and statistician Persi Diaconis, did extensive research and experimentation [PDF] regarding coin tosses.
 Keller showed mathematically that the only way to obtain a truly random coin toss is to make sure it spins around its exact geometrical axis, something no human could do with the necessary precision.
 And even then, one would have to assume that the number of spins in any given toss was random.
 After all, coins, like everything else, must obey the laws of physics.
 Therefore, if you tossed a coin exactly the same way twice—taking into account velocity, angle, air resistance, and other physical variables—it would have to land exactly the same way both times.
 Diaconis had a machine built that does exactly that, and it can faithfully deliver 100 heads or 100 tails in a row by taking all the human variability out of the picture.

 Of course, the effectiveness of the machine is based on the coin’s starting position.
 Given the number of spins its mechanism creates for every coin toss, the coin will end up on whichever side was up when it started.
 (Had the machine been designed to use a little more force or a little less, the coin would have ended up on the opposite side each time.)
 Diaconis wondered if even for humans with our built-in randomizing flaws, there might be a similar bias—a statistical likelihood that a given initial condition will make a given final condition occur more frequently.
 He used a high-speed camera to capture coin tosses and then performed a geometrical analysis of the images.
 His conclusion was that for coins flipped and then caught on the back of the hand, there is a bias: they’re slightly more likely to end up on whatever side they started on.
 But that’s slightly, as in a 51% chance rather than a truly random 50% chance.
-So for all practical purposes, a coin toss is basically random.
+So for all practical purposes, a coin toss is effectively random.